 How well do you know your own customers?

 Dale Carnegie famously said that working to retain customers was more important than winning new ones.
 So how well do you know yours?
 An admission of ‘not as well as we should’ is probably a better scenario than nonchalantly assuming you know them well.
 Either way, it makes an ideal task to kick off your remote working strategy project.
+If you’re thinking of opening a drug rehab center, the Drug Rehab Agency Consultants can help you start your center and make it profitable in the opening months and beyond.

 What to ask?